Inspiring initiatives and thoughtful gestures

 Sandy said: “When I heard that a number of local hospitals and care homes dealing with the most vulnerable people had run out of hand sanitiser, I realised we could make a difference.

-“We have now switched our entire production line over from distilling gin to making hand sanitiser.
+“We then switched our entire production line over from distilling gin to making hand sanitiser.
 So far, we have donated around 2,000 bottles to hospitals, care homes, police stations, nurseries and schools.”

 In his day job for Shell, Sandy works offshore on the Brent Charlie platform in the North Sea, helping to monitor and co-ordinate operations from the Control Room.
 After a shift of two weeks offshore, he returns home to help his family at the distillery based in the Pentland Hills.